Trihydro/TIM-Manager/local-deployment/README.md

 ### Postgres Database Setup
 The postgres database service is defined in the `docker-compose.yml` file, but after creation it must be set up and populated manually.
 The following steps describe how to do this.
 1. Navigate to the `local-deployment` directory.
-1. Copy the `sample.env` file to `.env` and update the values to match your environment.
+1. Copy the `sample.env` file to `.env` and set DOCKER_HOST_IP to the IP address of the host machine.
 1. Spin up the database with the following command:

     ```bash